-Sudan hosts large numbers of internally displaced people and refugees from neighbouring countries and others around the region due to protracted conflicts in the region.
-In addition, the country’s economy is deteriorating and public expenditure on education and healthcare in shrinking.
+There are many internally displaced people in Sudan as well as refugees from neighbouring countries and others around the region due to protracted conflicts.
+In addition, the country’s economy is deteriorating and public expenditure on education and healthcare is shrinking.
 There is also a high prevalence of child marriage and female genital mutilation.